What is the 'Make early diagnosis routine' project?

 - The existence of a pathway to proactively case-find individuals who may be at high-risk of liver disease, and if so, how individuals were defined and identified

-The British Liver Trust has mapped the results of its survey and published the results in the British Journal of General Practice.
+The British Liver Trust has mapped the results of its survey and published the results in the British Journal of General Practice in 2021.

 Areas which reported not having any early detection pathway in place are red, those which had a partial pathway or a pathway in development are amber and those with a fully commissioned pathway that included both case-finding those at risk and properly assessing patients for fibrosis are green.
 Our aim is to involve supporters, local secondary and primary care clinicians, MPs, healthcare stakeholders and the newly formed Integrated Care Systems and turn this map green.